 The entire campus is surrounded by fences and entry into the campus is controlled by gates.
 Entry into the Dormitory is strictly controlled and has 2 levels of security.
-Entrance into the complex itself is gate-controlled.
+Entrance into the complex itself is controlled by gates.
 There are security guards stationed within each complex and there is a security officer at the entrance to each dorm to check ID's.
-Dr. Burton has visited the campus on many occasions and noticed that students, faculty and staff travel freely around the campus at all times during the daytime and after dark.
+Dr. Burton has visited the campus on 4 occasions and noticed that students, faculty and staff travel freely around the campus at all times during the daytime and after dark.
 Always travel in a group.
-It is not permitted to leave the campus at night, unless approved by Dr. Burton or Dr. Kruger.
-Noncompliance can result in immediate dismissal from the program.
+It is not permitted to leave the campus at night.